Bhavin-Asodariya/Bhavinkumar-Asodariya/README.md

 <p>A passionate python developer from India</>

 - 🔭 I’m currently working as python developer at [Prydan Consultancy](https://prydan.com/)
+- 💬 Ask me about Python ,Django ,Html , CSS, and JavaScript.
 - 📫 How to reach me **bhavin.prydan@gmail.com**